-In 2007, in Bali, the COP decided to launch a comprehensive process to enable the full, effective and sustained implementation of the Convention through long-term cooperative action, up to and beyond 2012, in order to reach an agreed outcome and adopt a decision at its fifteenth session, by addressing, inter alia, enhanced action on technology development and transfer to support action on mitigation and enhanced action on the provision of financial resources and investment to support action on mitigation and adaptation and technology cooperation (decision 1/CP.13).
+At COP 13, the COP decided to launch a comprehensive process to enable the full, effective and sustained implementation of the Convention through long-term cooperative action, up to and beyond 2012, in order to reach an agreed outcome and adopt a decision at COP 15, by addressing, inter alia, enhanced action on technology development and transfer to support action on mitigation and adaptation (decision 1/CP.13).
 The complete overview of the AWG-LCA process can be found here.